-The Board considers each of Mr Quinn, Mr Cuffe, Ms Foster, Mr Ray, and Ms Rubinsztein to be independent directors of Class.
+The Board considers each of Mr Quinn, Mr Bazzani, Ms Foster, Mr Martin, Mr Ray (ceased 21 October 2019) and Ms Rubinsztein to be independent directors of Class.
 Mr Russell is not considered independent.

 Recommendation 2.5 - The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.